jembi/openhim-mediator-utils/README.md

 in ms. This parameter default to 10s.

 This function returns an event emitter which emits a 'config' event with a config object each time the mediator config is changed on the OpenHIM.
+If an error occurs an 'error' event is emitted with an error object.

 #### .deactivateHearbeat()

 Deactivates the sending of heartbeats.

+#### .fetchConfig(options, callback)

+Forces the latest config to be returned from the OpenHIM-core.
+This is useful when you need to fetch initial config at mediator startup (if you are just interested in the latest config updates use rather `.activateHeartbeat(...)` above).
+This function takes an options object with the following properties:

+* `options.apiURL` - the URL of the OpenHIM core API eg. "https://localhost:8080"
+* `options.username` - the username of the user to be authenticated
+* `options.password` - the password for the user

+callback will be called with an Error object if an error occurs, otherwise the config received from the OpenHIM-core server is returned.